M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 12 Revision 5 active-X
+Version 12 Revision 6 active-X
-99% ok.
-I have to write new manual.
+some fixes on new RefArray items (work continue for object/variant types).

 George Karras, Kallithea Attikis, Greece.